josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_shielded_roles_and_information_risk_governance.md

 - The individual is protected.
 - The process is opaque.
 - Escalation visibility is limited.
-- Responsibility stops at the role.
+- Responsibility can appear to stop at the role.

 The difference is architectural, not personal.